 In the process of identifying and describing information resources, catalogers create descriptive (or bibliographic) records that are gathered into a library catalog, which serves as a tool for library users to find resources that meet their information needs.
 The information resource is described within a structured bibliographic record with various types of information keyed into data fields.
 Within this context, authority control is a key aspect of the cataloger’s work.
 The cataloger must select the names, subjects, and titles that are associated with the information resource and enter these in searchable fields within the record.
 These become the access points by which the resource may be found through the searching functions of the catalog.
 Authority work is the process by which the cataloger ensures that the catalog links related resources through the foundational concepts outlined by Clack: uniqueness, standardization, and linkages.
 By ensuring an access point’s uniqueness, catalogers allow for differentiation between similar names or terms.
 Standardization helps catalogers to select an authorized access point which will allow related resources to be collocated.
 Catalogers adhere to guidelines for creating authority records for names and titles utilizing standards such as Resource Description and Access (RDA).
 The use of common thesauri such as Library of Congress Subject Headings (LCSH) for selecting subject terms also makes use of standardization to support the access points.
 Linkages are made possible through the encoding standards that underpin the data elements.

 In the days of the card catalog, authority maintenance was a very time-consuming and manual process, with each change requiring the original term to be crossed out and replaced by the updated term handwritten on every affected card from the catalog or the typing or printing of entirely new cards to incorporate the changed terms into the card catalog.
 Although authority control is no longer such a manual process due to technology developments and the evolution of cooperative practices across libraries, considerable effort is still required.
-Catalogers must perform the work to identify preferred terms for new names and subjects to add to the catalog in such a way that similar terms are differentiated and variant forms are linked together, thus ensuring the library’s patrons will receive more accurate and complete results in their information search.
+Catalogers must perform the work to identify access points for new names and subjects to add to the catalog in such a way that similar terms are differentiated and variant forms are linked together, thus ensuring the library’s patrons will receive more accurate and complete results in their information search.
 With the upcoming generation of technical services librarians in mind, this paper seeks to provide a foundational introduction on the topic including a history of the development of authority control practice, definitions of key terms, discussion of the content and encoding metadata standards that govern how authority records are created, and a description of current authority control practice within libraries.
 The use of local and cooperative authority files are discussed, along with an introduction to the automation of authority control through library vendor services.
 This paper also elucidates the importance of authority control in cataloging and library database management and how authority control benefits users of the library catalog in helping them find the information resources they need.
-An introduction to current issues and trends within the field includes discussion of authorized headings as facets, federated authority databases, linked data, and ethical authority control practice.
+An introduction to current issues and trends within the field includes discussion of authorized access points as facets, federated authority databases, linked data, and ethical authority control practice.
 Finally, the future of authority control is explored.

 History of authority control